kamrullab/GitHub-Profile-Explorer/README.md

 GitHub Profile Explorer is a web application that allows users to explore GitHub profiles and repositories easily.
 It provides a visually appealing and user-friendly interface to view details about a GitHub user, including their profile information, repositories, and organization details.
 The project is built using HTML, CSS, and JavaScript, with Bootstrap for styling.

+## Demo 🎥

+For a live demonstration of GitHub Profile Explorer, you can visit the [Demo Page](https://kamrullab.github.io/GitHub-Profile-Explorer/).

 ## Features ✨

 1. **User Profile Details:** Displays information about a GitHub user, including their profile picture, name, bio, location, GitHub member since, and a link to visit their GitHub profile.